 Performing Arts Opportunities

-During the 2019-2020 school year, we want to add a Senior Showcase for visual and performing arts.
-We also want to expand our performance locations for students throughout our community, such as the Kallet Theatre and South Park.
+During the 2020-21 school year, we want to add a Senior Showcase for visual and performing arts.
+As guidelines allow, we also want to expand our performance locations for students throughout our community, such as the Kallet Theatre and South Park.

 Visual Arts Opportunities

 Students have many possibilities to engage in the arts throughout the year in many different capacities.
 PACS offers an afterschool Art Club open to all students in grades nine-12.
 We also offer community service-based projects, school enhancement projects, an annual field trip and there are many extra opportunities to create art outside of the classroom.
 There are also numerous art shows that students can participate in.
 There are in-house art shows throughout the academic year, including our annual art show and the end-of-year show where we showcase art that has been created throughout the year.
 We also have an Artist of the Year show, where we highlight and study a famous artist.
 Each spring, students have the opportunity to participate in the Oswego County Art Competition and the winter brings the Regional Scholastic Art Competition.
 Additionally, we have students participate in the NYSSBA Exhibit taking place during the NYSSBA (New York State School Boards Association) Conference, Intermediate Beaver Lake Art Naturally at Beaver Lake Nature Center and the Congressional Exhibit in Albany.

 Our biggest highlight from 2018-2019 was Nichole Lent winning a national gold medal in the Scholastic Art Competition for her photograph “Spilled Words.”
 She was honored with a trip to New York City where her piece was displayed at Parson’s Gallery and has the potential to travel the country throughout the next two years.
 In addition, Nicole Lent and Izaiah Bosse both received gold medals at the Regional Level of the Scholastic Art Competition.